Houston Nursing Home Uses Beloved Music to Renew Lives of Dementia Residents

 Each resident receives an iPod and a playlist of songs, specifically created for them.
 A resident with dementia may remember the song that was playing when he first laid eyes on his future wife even though he may no longer recognize his children.
 In the short few months of implementation at this nursing home in Houston there are numerous stories of families being surprised by their loved ones experience with music and memory.

 Donald is one of the first 15 residents in this skilled nursing home in Houston's Music & Memory program.
-Working with Activity Director Nancy Lyles, Donald’s son and daughter-in-law developed his personal playlist consisting of: old time country and western songs and the music of Burl Ives, Johnny Cash and American Standard.
+Working with our Activity Director.
+Donald’s son and daughter-in-law developed his personal playlist consisting of: old time country and western songs and the music of Burl Ives, Johnny Cash and American Standard.
 Nancy shared that through this process, " Donald’s daughter-in-law became teary-eyed with joy as she and Donald’s son talked about his life as it related to the music they were choosing for him — his favorites.
 Donald’s son laughed and was touched by the memories of his dad’s life and the music he liked”.
 Donald’s son and daughter-in-law were so touched by the experience of choosing the music and excited about the benefits of the program— that they were the first family to donate an iPod for the next group of 15 residents.

 Another resident, Isabelle, also a part of the first group of 15, loves music and played the organ for her church choir for many years.
 “When Isabelle experiences anxiety, she is easily redirected when she hears gospel music, and that is why she is perfect for the M&M program.
 I put the head phones on her to see how well she could hear and accept the headset.
 I asked her if she would like to hear some music and asked if I may put the headset on her.
 Isabelle smiled so big and bright: ‘YES- I want to hear the Music!!’ she said” according to Ms. Lyles.
 “Isabelle’s reaction was priceless.
 I was so touched— we both laughed and I cried.”